 Safety Escort Program -Safety escorts are provided by the Department of Campus Safety, 24/7/365 to students, staff, and faculty for security purposes.
 These escorts are for campus locations including the remote parking lot located on Aurora Avenue.
 Additionally, students, staff, and faculty may request an escort between the 5th Avenue train station and campus.
-Campus Safety also provides medical escorts for non-emergency situations on campus to and from Edward Hospital, urgent care facilities within three miles of campus, and other locations on a case-by-case basis.
-In response to COVID-19, current protocols are amended to provide escorts to the remote parking lot and for urgent medical situations on campus to and from Edward Hospital and urgent care facilities.
+Campus Safety also provides medical escorts for non-emergency situations on campus to and from Edward Hospital and urgent care facilities within three miles of campus.